 I also regularly give talks and run workshops for A level students in London.

-I welcome enquiries from postgraduate students looking to work on any of the above topics and especially nineteenth-century women's writing, nineteenth-century political cultures, and queer history and culture.
+I welcome enquiries from postgraduate students looking to work on any of the above topics and especially nineteenth-century women's writing, nineteenth-century political cultures, and queer history, literature and cultures.

 I have been Director of Studies for successful PhDs on Christina Rossetti and liminality, the early drama of 'Michael Field', and the politics of exiled English convents, c.1600-1829; and second supervisor for PhDs on Victorian female detectives, the aunt figure in the work of Virginia Woolf, and queerness and post-devolution Scottish Literature.
 Current PhD candidates are working on the political fiction of Benjamin Disraeli and religion in the work of Mary Coleridge.